KSuthar1519/MechaCar_Statistical_Analysis/README.md

 Looking at the above equation, we can consider the slope (coefficients) to be non-zero.

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+The r squared for this model is 0.7149.
+Since it is more than 0.7, we can predict a higher effect of the independent variables on the dependent variable (MPG) and that the data fit the model well.

+## Summary Statistics on Suspension Coils